Handling Startup/Setup/Teardown/Shutdown Methods

 This code starts a database transaction before every test method.
 The

-method loads its own test fixture and the
+check_priviledges method loads its own test fixture and the

-method rolls back the transaction, ensuring that the
+teardown method rolls back the transaction, ensuring that the

 next test will have a pristine database.
 Note that if the

-method fails a test, the teardown
+setup method fails a test, the teardown method

 will still be called.
 This is different behavior for the

-method because Test::Class
+startup method because Test::Class moves on to

 the next test and assumes you still want to continue.